ArkEcosystemArchive/docs-legacy/docs/guidebook/guides/explorer.md

 ## Running your own explorer

+At ARK.io, we have a [mainnet](https://explorer.ark.io) and [devnet](https://dexplorer.ark.io) explorer running to show the current state of the network and what is happening on it.
+In addition, there is are official mirrors for the mainnet explorer too, which you can find on different services such as [GitHub pages](https://arkecosystem.github.io/explorer/) and [Netlify](https://ark-explorer.netlify.com/#/).

-To run your own explorer, or a mirror of the ARK explorer, there are a couple of ways to achieve this:
+To run your own explorer, or an additional mirror of the ARK explorer, there are a couple of ways to achieve this:

 ### GitHub Pages
 Our [explorer mirror](https://arkecosystem.github.io/explorer/) runs on GitHub pages and is simply said a branch that contains the `dist` directory that is generated when you build the explorer.
 To run the explorer on your own GitHub pages website, you can do one of the following: